 Regrettably the taxonomy of most southern African catfish groups is still in a state of flux.
-The butter catfish belongs to the family Schilbeidae, which is characterized by a compressed body and depressed head with a long anal fin, a short rayed dorsal fin with a sharp spine and a small or no There are also sharp spines in the pectoral fins. adipose fin.
-Schilbeids are typically shoaling, midwater fish, unlike many other catfishes which are non-social, benthic fishes.
-Three schilbeid catfishes previously thought to in southern Africa: Eutropius occur depressirostris, E yangambianus and Schilbe mystus.
-De Vos (1986) $\boldsymbol{\mathit{E}}$ synonymized depressirostris with Schilbe | mystus and placed Schilbe yangambianus.
-P H Skelton (personal yangambianus in communication) has since pointed out that southern African specimens of E depressirostris do not belong to the species Schilbe mystus and it is likely that our form will be placed in another species of Shilbe near future.
-In the meantime we will continue to use the E depressirostris.
+The butter catfish belongs to the family Schilbeidae. which is characterized by a compressed body and depressed head with a long a short rayed dorsal fin with a sharp spine and a small or no adipose fin.
+There are also sharp spines in the pectoral Schilbeids are typically shoaling, midwater fish, unlike many catfishes which are non-social, benthic fishes.
+Three schilbeid catfishes previously thought in southern Africa: to occur Eutropius depressirostris, E yangambianus and Schilbe mystus.
+De Vos (1986)synonymized E depressirostris with Schilbe | mystus and placed yangambianus in Schilbe | yangambianus.
+P H Skelton (personal communication) has since pointed out that southern African specimens of E depressirostris do not belong to the species Schilbe mystus and it is likely that our form will be placed in another species of Shilbe near future.
+In the meantime we will continue to use E depressirostris.